What are Tactical Nuclear Weapons that Pak minister Sheikh Rasheed Ahmad was referring to?

 India's possible retaliation:

 Once Pakistan uses a nuclear weapon in any form, Indian retaliation would be unimaginable as New Delhi will not be bound by 'No First Use' policy.
 India had declared 'No First Use' (NFU) as a policy; Pakistan is averse to it and feels that NFU in principle negates its deterrence advantage against India.
-Pakistan's nuclear weapons are intended to compensate for conventional forces which is largely believed to be lagging behind India.
+Pakistan's nuclear weapons are intended to compensate for conventional forces which are largely believed to be lagging behind India.

 What Pakistan must keep in mind is that India has fairly developed secondary strike capability.
-India has ballistic missiles with nuclear warhead that can be launched from submarines in short notice.
+India has ballistic missiles with a nuclear warhead that can be launched from submarines in short notice.
 Pakistan can rest assured that any use of nukes- tactical or strategic - the retribution will be swift, severe and devastating threatening its very existence.